 The Windows Hybrid Runbook Worker depends on the Microsoft Monitoring Agent to communicate with your Automation account to register the worker, receive runbook jobs, and report status.
 If registration of the worker fails, here are some possible causes for the error:

-healthservice service is not running on the Hybrid Runbook Worker machine.
+healthservice service isn't running on the Hybrid Runbook Worker machine.

-If the Microsoft Monitoring Agent Windows service is not running, this prevents the Hybrid Runbook Worker from communicating with Azure Automation.
+If the Microsoft Monitoring Agent Windows service isn't running, this state prevents the Hybrid Runbook Worker from communicating with Azure Automation.